News

 Berlin Express comes to Hamburg for christening

-Shipment to garbage can E3 started
+Relocation to the E3 bin started